c2m2/Neuro-VISOR/README.md

-# C2M2-VR
+# Neuro-VISOR

-## Neuroscience project

-C2M2-VR is a project from Temple University's Center for Computational Mathematics and Modeling (C2M2).
+Neuro-VISOR is a project from Temple University's Center for Computational Mathematics and Modeling (C2M2).
 The overarching long-term vision is to produce novel concepts and software that enable efficient immersed virtual reality (VR) visualization and real-time interaction with simulations of real-world processes described via principled mathematical equations.

-This specific product [yet to be named] considers an application in neuroscience: a wire-frame neuron geometry file is retrieved from [NeuroMorpho](http://neuromorpho.org/) and a surface mesh is generated from it.
-This mesh is then visualized in VR, while an efficient numerical method solves (approximately) the Hodgkin-Huxley model on the given wire-frame neuron geometry.
+Neuro-VISOR considers an application in neuroscience: a wire-frame neuron geometry file is retrieved from [NeuroMorpho](http://neuromorpho.org/) and a surface mesh is generated from it.
+This mesh is then visualized in VR, while an efficient numerical method approximates the Hodgkin-Huxley model on the given wire-frame neuron geometry.
 The simulation, as it is running, is provided to the VR environment in real time, and moreover, the user can interact with and affect the simulation while it is running via several methods outlined [below](#controls).

-# Research Team
-This project is produced at the Center for Computational Mathematics and Modeling (C2M2) at Temple University.

-Project lead: Dr. Benjamin Seibold, Dr. Gillian Queisser

-Researchers and developers: [Craig Fox](https://github.com/CraigFox0), [Stephan Grein](https://github.com/stephanmg), Bogdan Nagirniak, [James Rosado](https://github.com/jarosado0911), [Jacob Wells](https://github.com/jacobwells97), Noah Williams.

-# License

-We use a modified version of the GNU LPGL v3.
-Our license can be found in LICENSE.txt

-## Code quality
 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/ac2c4122b3174e4a8209ef2e791792b3)](https://www.codacy.com?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=c2m2/virtual-reality&amp;utm_campaign=Badge_Grade)
 [![CodeQL](https://github.com/c2m2/virtual-reality/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/c2m2/virtual-reality/actions/workflows/codeql-analysis.yml)

+# Use Guide

-# Recommended hardware
+## Recommended hardware

 * **Oculus Rift, Rift S, or Quest Head Mounted Display (HMD)** - This project is currently tested on the Oculus Rift S and the Oculus Quest.
 It was previously developed on the original Rift headset.
 This project was developed using the Oculus SDK and may or may not work using other HMDs.
 A list of Oculus-approved computers can be found [here](https://www.oculus.com/rift-s/oculus-ready-pcs/).